Azure/Hadoop-Migrations/docs/Ram-HadoopMigration.md

 > The number of RUs per second will be affected by the following
 > factors:

--   # **Document size -** Larger documents will consume more RUs to read or write. {#document-size---larger-documents-will-consume-more-rus-to-read-or-write. .TOC-Heading}
+- **Document size -** Larger documents will consume more RUs to read or write.

--   # **Indexing -** Indexing is automatic for all items, but if you specify not to index an item, it will consume fewer RUs. {#indexing---indexing-is-automatic-for-all-items-but-if-you-specify-not-to-index-an-item-it-will-consume-fewer-rus. .TOC-Heading}
+- **Indexing -** Indexing is automatic for all items, but if you specify not to index an item, it will consume fewer RUs.

--   # **Consistency levels -** The most consistent Strong and Bounded Staleness consistency levels consume approximately double the number of RUs when compared to other consistency levels. {#consistency-levels---the-most-consistent-strong-and-bounded-staleness-consistency-levels-consume-approximately-double-the-number-of-rus-when-compared-to-other-consistency-levels. .TOC-Heading}
+- **Consistency levels -**
+The most consistent Strong and Bounded Staleness consistency levels consume approximately double the number of RUs when compared to other consistency levels.

--   # **Queries, stored procedures, and triggers -** The same query on the same data will always consume the same RUs, but queries with bigger result sets, many and/or complex predicates, and including user-defined functions will consume more RUs. {#queries-stored-procedures-and-triggers---the-same-query-on-the-same-data-will-always-consume-the-same-rus-but-queries-with-bigger-result-sets-many-andor-complex-predicates-and-including-user-defined-functions-will-consume-more-rus. .TOC-Heading}
+- **Queries, stored procedures, and triggers -**
+The same query on the same data will always consume the same RUs, but queries with bigger result sets, many and/or complex predicates, and including user-defined functions will consume more RUs.

 > You can use a calculation tool to estimate RUs.
 >